CarolineL-Analyst/erp-bi-scoping-framework/README.md

    decision log and the sanitized source logic.
 This is the piece to read if you only read one.

-3. **Case B — Receiving Activity & Queue** — breadth evidence.
-Sanitized SQL
-   excerpts and a decision log show the same method applied to a different problem shape (one request that unfolded into four distinct workflows).
+3. **Case B — Receiving Activity & Queue** — provides breadth and engineering evidence.
+It shows how one apparently simple request was decomposed into four flow-specific queue models, each with its own completion    event, reporting grain, source limitations, and exception treatment.
+The decision log and SQL excerpts are provided for readers who want to examine the source-design detail without repeating the full narrative format used for Case A.

 4. **Supporting artifacts** — the decision logs and the operational-precondition discussion within Case A, which show the governance layer: how data quality